Borek78/how-to-create-pandita/_includes/audiobook/8-complicated-cc-notices.md

 <div class="underline"> Only the copyright</div>
 </div>

 An important characteristic of the CC licenses is that they are applied only to the copyright that an author has in the entire work.
-An example of this can be found in the imaginary example: the following sentence can be found in the CC notices.<br><br>
+The following sentence can be found in the imaginary example. <br><br>

 “...his translation is licensed under CC BY license:”<br><br>